mzsun/Getting-and-Cleaning-Data-Project/CodeBook.md

 * Since the dataset extracted focuses on the mean and standard deviation estimates of these variables, the measurement names are preceeded with **MEAN** and **STD** to indicate whether the computed variable is the mean or standard deviation of the recorded measurement.
 * Breaks within the variable names were provided using *"."* to make for easier reading of the variable names.
 This was used instead of *"-"* because R converts the *-* to *.* when reading in the header names.

+The measurements are normalized between 1 and -1 and hence no units apply.

 Below is a final list of the 68 measurements/columns used in the tidy data set.

 1. "Subject"